Don’t trust Ingonyama

 What went wrong?
 Why were these poor South Africans left to be subjects of a two-tier system of governance.
+Is it democratic for citizens in a constitutional democracy to be subjected to traditional leadership?

 The Ingonyama Trust was created on the eve of democracy.
 King Goodwill Zwelithini is the sole trustee of the land — about three million hectares to govern on behalf of the “Zulu people”.